Foyle Special Collections Library

 Find out more about the Collections we hold

-We don’t know how long our buildings will be closed, for the latest information please visit our Coronavirus update webpage.
+For the latest information about all Libraries & Collections services please visit our Coronavirus update webpage.

 The Foyle Special Collections Library welcomes all King’s students and staff, and members of the public, to use our collections.